arielsilvestri/advanced_js_materials/scope/scope_execution_example.md

 What happens:

 Declaration:
--Hey Global Scope, I have a variable `foo` to declare.
+- Hey Global Scope, I have a variable `foo` to declare.
--Hey Global Scope, I have a function `bar()` to declare.
+- Hey Global Scope, I have a function `bar()` to declare.
--Hey Function Bar Scope, I have a variable `foo` to declare.
+- Hey Function Bar Scope, I have a variable `foo` to declare.
--Hey Function Bar Scope, I have a function `baz()` to declare.
+- Hey Function Bar Scope, I have a function `baz()` to declare.
--Hey Function Baz Scope, I have a parameter `foo` to declare.
+- Hey Function Baz Scope, I have a parameter `foo` to declare.

 Execution: